kroumann/env/README.md

 MyEnvConfig contains all the configurations and environment variables for my linux machine.

 Requirements:
-Install Vundle package manager found here: https://github.com/VundleVim/Vundle.vim For corporate proxy, please provide this setting in git to enable plugins download
+Install Vundle package manager that you can find here: https://github.com/VundleVim/Vundle.vim For corporate proxy, please provide this setting in git to enable plugins download
  - git config --global http.proxy http://proxyuser:proxypwd@proxy.server.com:port
     - proxy.server and port can be found with netstat command as described in the folowing